csckcac/platform/products/lb/README.txt

 	  Contains various scripts, .sh & .bat files

     - dbscripts
     Contains all the database scripts

     - lib
-	  Contains the basic set of libraries required to startup LB in standalone mode
+	  Contains the basic set of libraries required to startup ELB in standalone mode

     - repository
-	  The repository where services and modules deployed in WSO2 LB are stored.
+	  The repository where services and modules deployed in WSO2 ELB are stored.
 In addition to this, the components directory inside the repository directory contains the carbon runtime and the user added jar files including mediators, third party libraries etc. All